tictactrip/documentation/docs/How-to-Guides/book-on-tictactrip/tutorial.md

 :::info

 When creating an order an option is placed on the ticket(s).
+Depending of the company selling the ticket(s), the time at which the availability and price is guaranted may vary.

 :::